Transportation Network Company Drivers’ Rights To Workers’ Compensation

 Maintaining open communication with L&I to address account and claim topics and ensure timely resolutions is essential.

-Once you have filed your claim, L&I may contact you to verify whether you were in covered status (dispatch platform time and passenger platform time) when the injury occurred.
+Once you have filed your claim, L&I may contact you to verify whether you were covered (dispatch platform time and passenger platform time) when the injury occurred.
 L&I will confirm that you were injured in covered status with the TNC before assigning the claim to the TNC’s L&I account.

 If the injury doesn’t meet the coverage criteria, L&I will reject the claim.